risingwavelabs/risingwave-docs/docs/dev/python-client-libraries.md

 ## Use `sqlalchemy` to connect to RisingWave

 In this section, we use the [SQLAlchemy](https://www.sqlalchemy.org) driver to connect to RisingWave.
-SQLAlchemy versions 2.0 and 1.4.x are supported but it is recommended to use version 1.4.x to avoid incompatibility issues.

 ### Run RisingWave